maxofbritton/cookbook/content/recipies/baking/cornbread.md

 ## Ingredients

-- 1.5 cups / 335 grams cornmeal
+- 335 grams cornmeal
-- 0.5 cups / 88 grams all-purpose flour
+- 88 grams all-purpose flour
-- 1.5 tsp / 9 grams baking powder
+- 9 grams baking powder
-- 1 tsp / 7 grams salt
+- 7 grams salt

-- 0.5 / 120 grams cups sugar
+- 120 grams cups sugar
 - 2 Eggs / 95 grams
-- 1.25 cups milk / 380 grams
 - 55g Butter

+- 380 grams milk

 ## Methodology

+0. Preheat the oven to 400 F (200 C).

+1. Soften the butter.
+Combine with the sugar and egg until creamy.

-1. Mix the cornmeal, flour, baking powder, salt, and sugar in a large bowl.
+2. Mix the cornmeal, flour, baking powder, and salt in a large bowl.

-2. Combine beaten egg and milk into dry ingredients.
-Add in the softened butter.
-Mix until smooth.
+3. Cut the butter mixture into the dry ingredients.
+Add the milk until the mixture is consistent.

-3. Pour mixture into a greased cake pan.
-Preheat the oven to 400 F (200 C).
+4. Pour mixture into a greased cake pan.
 Bake for 20-23 minutes.